 General - Would the accelerator require us to be fiscally located in the UK?

 There is no requirement to redomicile the company to the UK, and you do not need a UK LTD company to participate in the programme.

-Sponsors - Will we have access to Boeing and GKN Aerospace as potential customers?
+Sponsors - Will we have access to Boeing, GKN Aerospace and Rolls-Royce as potential customers?

-Yes, over the course of the programme you will be introduced and develop relationships with the programme sponsors (currently Boeing and GKN Aerospace, more potentially TBA).
+Yes, over the course of the programme you will be introduced and develop relationships with the programme sponsors and partner (currently Boeing, GKN Aerospace and Rolls-Royce).

 Sponsors - Can we work with Boeing competitors?